G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 In 1861 5’7” Matthew Dougherty entered the U.S. Cavalry.
 At the time he listed his occupation as “molder.”
 Most likely this was a task connected with the metal foundry industry.
 While in the military Private Dougherty performed the role of bugler.
 Records are unclear if he entered the service as a bugler or assumed that role thereafter.
 However, it appears he maintained bugler status throughout his period of enlistment.

 Matthew’s Civil War legacy appears to have been poor health resulting from exposure to the weather.
 By his telling, he contracted rheumatism in the late fall of 1862 while on “scout” for “bushwhackers” in North Carolina.
 The weather was very wet and as fires were not allowed in camp, he could not dry his clothing.
 A head catarrh, perhaps sinus infection, seems to have stemmed from the same period.

 The rheumatism was to follow him the rest of his life and, by 1906, at age 48 years, had rendered him almost totally unable to pursue his vocation as a “laborer.”
 At the time of his death Matthew was receiving a princely $72 month government disability pension based on his Civil War soldiering.

-In 1907 Matthew left Ohio for Pocatello, Idaho.
-Most likely the move was made to either be near or live with one of his adult children.
-1912 found the former cavalry bugler moving to the Puget Sound area, again, to likely be near or live with a family member.
+1912 found the former cavalry bugler moving to the Puget Sound area of Washington State.
+Again, the move was likely made to be near or live with a family member.

-While it appears Mr. Dougherty may have initially settled in Seattle, for six years prior to his death on 4/6/27 he resided at the home of his daughter, Mrs. Charles Brumley “on the Monroe paved road.”
+While it appears Mr. Dougherty may have initially settled in Seattle, King County, Washington for six years prior to his death on 4/6/27 he resided at the home of his daughter, Mrs. Charles Brumley “on the Monroe paved road.”
 At death Matthew Dougherty was 89.7 years of age.

 ©2016 Civil War Veterans Buried In Washington State • All Rights Reserved.